DanielDavidFranco/Flutter_StatefulWidget_simpleCounter_App/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-install and configure Dart, Flutter, Android Studio, Visual Studio Code, etc flutter create .
+1) install and configure Dart, Flutter, Android Studio, Visual Studio Code, etc,

+2) flutter create .

+3) Run it as desired from VScode